RioRocker97/my_openGL_2021/README.md

 - let there be light !
 - first implement of Phong's shader (still buggy . light is static )
 - now with texture !
 (Diffuse and Specular map)
+- first animation ! (why will it "lag" whenever i changed shininess ?)
 ### Library used

 - GLM , GLAD , GLFW